 - The right to be treated with dignity;

 - The right to participate in the review of one’s care plan, and to be fully informed in advance about any changes in care, treatment, or change of status in the facility; and

 - The right to voice grievances without discrimination or reprisal.

-While many nursing homes do provide excellent care, neglect clearly exists at some of these facilities.
+While many nursing homes do provide excellent care, neglect and nursing home abuse in some facilities clearly.
 To help protect your loved one, here are eight red flags to watch for.